 Carl Protsch, Co-Founder of FLEO

-How ShipBob can help optimise your stock to sales ratio
+How ShipBob can help optimize your stock to sales ratio

 No matter how big or small your ecommerce business is, it’s always important to track metrics like stock to sales ratio, inventory turnover, and inventory days on hand — and ShipBob can help you do it.

-ShipBob’s inventory management software also provides real-time visibility into your inventory levels across different ShipBob fulfilment centres, so that you always know how much stock you have left.
+ShipBob’s inventory management software also provides real-time visibility into your inventory levels across different ShipBob fulfillment centers, so that you always know how much stock you have left.